tathanhdinh/gtkrs-tutorials/src/chapter_04/state.md

 This section covers the **state.rs** module which will hold the types that we will be using to maintain non-GTK external state across the GTK UI.
-This will honestly be incredibly simple and short, because this iteration of the markdown editor does not have much state to be concerned about.
+This will honestly be incredibly simple and short, because this iteration of the Markdown editor does not have much state to be concerned about.

 ## Planning What We Need